bryanjonker-illinois/backstop-site-comparison/README.md

     * The "testname" (currently "Toolkit Information").
 This can be anything and is the title of your project.
     * The "dev" (currently "https://cdn.toolkit.illinois.edu/2.8/").
 This is your development URL.
 If you don't have a development site, you can use your production site.
 Make sure you include the final "/".
     * The "prod" (currently "https://cdn.toolkit.illinois.edu/2.7/").
 This is your production URL.
 Again, make sure you include the final "/".
     * The individual items inside "urls".
 Note that the last one cannot have a comma at the end and needs the "last" value set to true.
+The label can be anything you want, and the url is the relative URL based on the prod and dev path.
 3. Run "npm run backstop_create_prod_screenshots" in a command-line prompt or through your IDE.
 This is creating the production configuration file and generating the initial reference screenshots from your production site.
 4. If you are using a single site, make changes to this site.
 5. Run "npm run backstop_test" in a command-line prompt or through your IDE.
 This is creating the dev configuration file and will launch a comparison report between the two sites.